RubixDev/Rug/README.md

 ### maxBannerLayers
 Maximum number of layers, that can be applied to a banner

 This only works for clients with this mod installed and the Banner tooltips never show more than 6 layers
+Is disabled when [Infinite Banner Patterns](https://modrinth.com/mod/infinite-banner-patterns) is installed
 - Type: `int`
 - Default value: `6`
 - Suggested options: `3`, `6`, `10`, `12`